 Simplify Your Money

 Use these tips to set yourself up for a successful holiday shopping experience.
 While the holidays can be financially taxing, planning for them can be a huge help.
 If you’re looking for a way to simplify your shopping even further, consider opening SoFi’s new cash management account—SoFi Money®.

-With SoFi Money®, you can save, spend, and earn—all while earning 1.60% Annual Percentage Yield (variable and subject to change) on your cash.
+With SoFi Money®, you can save, spend, and earn—all in the same place.
 There are no account fees (subject to change) and all ATM fees are reimbursed, even internationally.

 SoFi Money is a cash management account, which is a brokerage product, offered by SoFi Securities LLC, member FINRA / SIPC .